DeadThread/VidForge/README.md

 * Use subfolders for artist-specific templates (e.g., `assets/Photoshop Templates/Phish/`)
 * Edit `Artists.txt`, `Venues.txt`, and `Cities.txt` for dropdown options
 * Configure output paths and other settings via the GUI or config file
+* Use Generic.psd as a starting point to create your own templates.
+Modify the background, reposition text layers as needed, and ensure the layers for Artist, Venue, and City remain intact so they can be read correctly by the application.

 ---